TerraHAB/TerraMICRO/docs/concepts.rst

   and actuators (reaction mass, ballast, electric motors, thrust) to stabilize the platform where the payload cameras are mounted.
 In addition to control actuators, pointing knowledge is necessary to feed the control system.

+- `Synthetic Image Quality Enhancement`_: Use software and image processing algorithms to enhance the swath and image quality beyond the camera's physical performance capabilities.

 Flight Conditions Characterizer